-"If your aspiration as CEO is to capture and exploit as much value as you can from what your organisation knows, but are unsure how to achieve it, read Dr Beckford’s book.
-Based on practical experience but well-grounded in theory, applying these ideas will help you to achieve a more purposeful and valuable enterprise and to discover how being an intelligent organisation demands more than knowing what you know; it is about how to generate purposeful value by taking good decisions and the execution of agile leadership." — Professor Brian Collins CB, FREng, Professor of Engineering Policy, Deputy Convenor of UKCRIC, Department of Civil, Environmental and Geomatic Engineering, UCL
+"If your aspiration as CEO is to capture and exploit as much value as you can from what your organisation knows but you are unsure how to achieve it, read Dr. Beckford’s book.
+Based on practical experience but well-grounded in theory, applying these ideas will help you to achieve a more purposeful and valuable enterprise and to discover how being an intelligent organisation demands more than knowing what you know; it is about how to generate purposeful value by taking good decisions and the execution of agile leadership." — Brian Collins CB, FREng, Professor of Engineering Policy, Deputy Convenor of UKCRIC, Department of Civil, Environmental and Geomatic Engineering, UCL

 "This is a challenging book: it calls for leaders to face the need to make their organisations ‘intelligent’ – and in doing so engages with a crucial issue of our age: using data to create the information needed for decision-making while at the same time learning in such a way as to change the very organisation involved in creating the data.
-John Beckford illustrates his theses about how this can be done with examples from a wider range of examples – and accepts himself the challenge of trying to apply the methodology to the individual (himself) and to the nation." — David Nussbaum, Chief Executive Officer, The Elders Foundation, London
+John Beckford illustrates his theses about how this can be done with examples from a wider range of examples and accepts the challenge of trying to apply the methodology to the individual (himself) and to the nation." — David Nussbaum, Chief Executive Officer, The Elders Foundation, London

 "John Beckford's achievement here is three-fold.
 First he makes systemic thinking accessible, while holding the reader to really consider systems in all their necessary complexity.
 Second he layers the work, interweaving a practical work book of how we should do things with a philosophical exploration of why we should do them that way.
 I like particularly the way he emphasises the recursive nature of systems.
 Third he brings a sense of optimism and energy showing how by thinking systemically and openly we could do so much better." — Ronan Palmer, Associate Director, E3G

 "Professor Beckford's 2nd edition of The Intelligent Organisation is substantially revised adding 2 additional chapters and case reports including updates and progress on the cases from the first addition.
 The book gives an academic basis for the way of examining an organisation at all levels with practical application of the theory with real life examples both in the public and private sector.
 I particularly liked the emphasis on defining the core purpose of an organisation together with the customer focus being prevalent throughout all the chapters.
 These values are often neglected in the chaos that often occurs in a busy ever changing organisation.
 Today's politicians would be well advised to read the chapter on 'The intelligent nation'!
 The chapter 'The Individual as Intelligent Organisation' is a welcome addition.
 This book is well written and very accessible to the reader.
-This is essential reading for those who are serious about improving the way organisations perform." — Professor Peter McDougall, Honorary Clinical Professor, University of Melbourne and The Royal Children's Hospital, Melbourne, Senior Clinical Advisor, Consultative Council, Obstetric and Paediatric Mortality and Morbidity, Department of Health and Human Services, Victoria
+This is essential reading for those who are serious about improving the way organisations perform." — Peter McDougall, Honorary Clinical Professor, University of Melbourne and The Royal Children's Hospital, Melbourne, Senior Clinical Advisor, Consultative Council, Obstetric and Paediatric Mortality and Morbidity, Department of Health and Human Services, Victoria

 "In the second edition of Intelligent Organisation, Beckford further crystallises the three principles of process, behaviour and information, providing a comprehensive understanding of how all three concepts are intertwined to form an intelligent organisation.
 He has again written an insightful study into organisations and provides the tools and methods to diagnose your business, rethink, and then apply a systematic approach to addressing problems.
 Using vignettes and cases studies, a great addition, brings the theory alive.
 This book certainly leaves you reflecting that in order to survive in an ever-changing world, you need to have courage to transform your business.